scandum/fluxsort/README.md

 Intro
 -----
 This document describes a partitioning stable adaptive comparison-based sort named fluxsort.
+Benchmarks and a visualization are available at the bottom.

 Analyzer
 --------